 Using the paintbrush, prime all of the wood.
 I found that using the paintbrush instead of the foam roller worked better when trying to apply the oil-primer.
 The primer went on smoother.
 Let the primer dry the recommended amount of time that it says on the can.
 I let mine dry overnight.

 I know, I know, sanding again?
 This was key to getting a smooth finish.
 After the primer was dry, I had to sand all of the oil primed surfaces with the 240 grit sandpaper before applying the Advance regular paint.
 Otherwise, I could see every brush stroke from applying the primer.

-8. Apply the paint ( I used Benjamin Moore’s Advance paint – color White).
+8. Apply the paint ( I used Benjamin Moore’s Advance paint in a satin finish – color White).